-Assessment of change in status of UK surface water bodies Long term Short term Latest year Percentage of UK surface water bodies in 'High' or 'Good' Ecological Status Θ 2013-2018 No change (2018)
+Assessment of change in status of UK surface water bodies

+Long term Short term Latest year Percentage of UK surface water bodies in 'High' or 'Good' ecological status 2 009-2019 2 014-2019 No change (2019)

-Note: The short-term assessment is based on a 3% rule of thumb.
-The base year for this assessment uses a 3-year average.
+Note: Long and short-term assessments are based on a 3% rule of thumb.
+Where possible, the base years for these assessments use a 3-year average.
 See Assessing Indicators.